 This is where the story gets really screwy.
-Grisby wants to get a way from a wife who won’t get a divorce, so hires Laurence to pretend to have killed him so he cam make a clean get away to the South Seas.
-Grisby says that Laurence won’t be convicted simply because of the lack of a body (which is utterly bogus by the way).
+Grisby wants to get away from a wife who won’t give him a divorce, so hires Laurence to pretend to have killed him so he cam make a clean get away to the South Seas.
+Grisby says that Laurence cann’t be convicted legally simply because of the lack of a body (which is utterly bogus by the way).
 Even Laurence thinks that this might be asking a bit much, even for the handsome fee of $5,000, especially when he realises that Grisby plans to partly use this as an alibi so he can kill Bannister.
 Laurence decides to cut and run after writing a confession to Bannister – but on his way out meets Elsa and the two go for a ride to the beach.
 Love strikes (as does some fairly purple prose) so Laurence goes back and tears up his letter.
 But there is trouble because Bannister has hired a new man, Broome, and Elsa thinks he is actually a detective hired to spy on them.
 When Laurence tries to back out of the crazy scheme, Grisby turns the tables and says he will kill him too if he doesn’t go through with it.
 So Grisby heads off to Wall Street to kill Bannister and Laurence attracts attention by firing a shot off on the beach.
 When the police arrive he panics and heads off into the nearby swamps, leading to a wonderfully eerie sequence in a derelict house infested with rats.
 He eventually heads back to the Bannister home and is arrested – and gets a shock when it turns out that it’s Grisby who has been killed, for real, and so had Broome – and Bannister is going to be defending him.

 “So I went on trial for my life claiming to have killed a man I hadn’t killed – and hoping they’d believe me, but not to the extent where they’d send me to the chair for it.”

 The story is divided into three parts – the lead up to the murders, Planter’s trial, and then the extended section on Death Row.
 The central section is by far the most effective, with Bannister’s skills coming in to question as he starts to suspect that Laurence and Elsa have fallen for each other.
 There are also some sharply satirical moments in the courtroom when Bannister is called to testify and then even cross-examines himself!
 Laurence tries to the tell the truth but nobody believes him.
 Will anyone other than Elsa try to save him?
 The book slows down after the trial as it doesn’t leave Death Row again, constraining the action as we only see what Laurence sees.
-There are a couple of nice twists though seasoned mystery buffs will see them way before the often dim-witted narrator.
+There are a couple of nice twists, though seasoned mystery buffs will see them way before the often dim-witted narrator.